-Baltimore Mayor Catherine Pugh Resigns In Wake Of Children's Book Scandal
+Baltimore Mayor Catherine Pugh Resigns In Aftermath Of Children's Book Scandal

 "I am sorry for the harm that I have caused to the image of the city of Baltimore and the credibility of the office of the mayor," she said in a letter read by her lawyer Steve Silverman.

 "Baltimore deserves a mayor who can move our great city forward," the statement continued.
-Pugh, who has been suffering from health issues, did not appear at the press conference with her attorney.
+Pugh, who has been suffering from health issues, did not appear at the news conference with her attorney.

 In recent weeks, federal agents raided her two homes, her City Hall office and other locations.
 She has been on an indefinite paid leave of absence from her job as Baltimore's top elected official since April 1, citing health reasons.